akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 - but you won't need to revisit the material as often  - saving you hours or even days *tip: ask the teacher for past papers of the exam. there is nothing better than having that scope of focus on what the exam will be about*

+After this, worksheets for you to use in each stage